Alec74/tommysFund/README.md

   ## Usage

-  Navigate to the live webpage! https://powerful-crag-83957.herokuapp.com/blog
+  Navigate to the live webpage! https://powerful-crag-83957.herokuapp.com/

+  This application is now live at http://thetomfund.com/ too!

   ## Home Page
   ![image of webpage](./images/Screenshot(67).png)